From BR Bullpen

 Biographical Information

-A 19-year-old ballplayer named Andy Seminick was signed to a free agent contract by the Pittsburg Pirates in 1940 and was sent to the class D Pennsylvania-Ontario-New York League London Pirates for his first professional game.
+He was first signed to a free agent contract at age 19 by the Pittsburg Pirates in 1940 and was sent to the class D Pennsylvania-Ontario-New York League London Pirates for his first professional game.
 He made only 19 appearances and was released by the Pirates before the 1941 season.

 The Brooklyn Dodgers signed him next and he landed in the class D Appalachian League with the Elizabethton Betsy Red Sox, where he played 112 games and hit .263 in 1941.
 In 1942 he was with the same team and improved his hitting to a .325 average.